 - Section 53A2 - Begins north of Coal Valley Road and continues to north of Camp Hollow Road near Curry Hollow Road in West Mifflin Borough.

 - Section 53B1A - Begins at Mainline north of Camp Hollow Road and continues to north of Pittsburgh McKeesport Blvd in Dravosburg.

 - Section 53B2 - Begins north of Pittsburgh McKeesport Boulevard and continues to south of Homeville Road in West Mifflin.

-- Section 53C1 - Begins south of Homeville Road and continue to a new terminus at Exit 61, and anew Middle Connector Road to new Overland Avenue Extension in Duquesne.
+- Section 53C1 - Begins south of Homeville Road and continues to a new terminus at Exit 61, and a new Middle Connector Road to new Overland Avenue Extension in Duquesne.

-- Section 53C2 - A realignment of Commonwealth Avenue / Upper Connector Road) and a realignment of Hoffman Boulevard. which will provide a new T-Intersection with Commonwealth Avenue in Duquesne.
+- Section 53C2 - Realignment of Commonwealth Avenue / Upper Connector Road and a realignment of Hoffman Boulevard, which will provide a new T-Intersection with Commonwealth Avenue in Duquesne.

-Below is an estimated timeline for the construction phase of each of the seven sections for PA Route 51 to PA Route 837 Project.
-53EA involves the is installation of dynamic message signs to provide traffic updates on State Route 15 and the existing Mon/Fayette Expressway.
+Below is an estimated timeline for the construction phase of each of the seven sections of the PA Route 51 to PA Route 837 Project.
+Section 53EA involves the installation of dynamic message signs to provide traffic updates on PA Route 51 and the existing Mon/Fayette Expressway.

 As funding becomes available, the remaining six miles of the Mon/Fayette Expressway, known as the northern section, will be constructed and eventually connect to Monroeville in Allegheny County.